Some of the more popular staking systems......

 Type of person this system suits (suited): Kerry Packer

 Note: If you've ever been tempted by those adverts for the 'Unbeatable Roulette System' costing £1000's then don't bother.
 More often than not, all you'll get is the above padded out to 20 pages.
-Please make your cheques payable to Gavin Priestley 😉
+Instead, please make your cheques payable to Gavin Priestley 😉

 The RETIREMENT PLAN